of SaaS breaches involve exposed credentials or shadow IT

 Final CTA

-Get the SaaS External Attack Surface One-Pager for Buyers and see what attackers see first.
+Get the The SaaS External Attack Surface Checklist and see what attackers see first.

 The fastest value is not another generic scan.
 It is one external report you can use to clean up spoofing room, stale assets, public service exposure, and the monitoring gaps that keep coming back.